-As Ms. Padron's employment with B&N ended over thirty years ago, and Ms. Bian stopped working for CSI over four years ago -both on an amicable basis, and they have no business, or close social relationship with any current employee at the respective entities that they worked for, it is our opinion that their prior employments would not create any appearance of impropriety or in any way detract from the County's conducting a fair and objective evaluation for this projects.
+As Ms. Perdomo's employment with JE ended over eight years ago -on an amicable basis, and she has no business, or close social relationship with any current employee at JE, it is our opinion that her prior employment would not create any appearance of impropriety or in any way detract from the County's conducting a fair and objective evaluation for this projects.
 See INQ 17-192, and INQ 18-261.

-Opinion: Consequently, we see no reason why Ms. Padron and Ms. Bian should not serve on this committee because they do not have a conflict of interest under the Ethics Code and there does not appear to be any appearance of impropriety created by their service on this committee.
+Opinion: Consequently, we see no reason why Ms. Perdomo should not serve on this committee because she does not have a conflict of interest under the Ethics Code and there does not appear to be any appearance of impropriety created by her service on this committee.